Alfonso Motagalvan

 Felix Alfonso Motagalvan (born February 11, 1987) is an American soccer player.

 Playing career

 Youth and college

 Motagalvan was born in Santa Rosa, California, grew up in Gilroy, California, and attended Gilroy High School where he was a two-time NSCAA/adidas All-American.
 He played club soccer for Santa Clara Sporting Ruckus from 2004 to 2005, and was a two-year member of the Region IV Olympic Development Team and Super Y-League Select National Team.

-He played four years of college soccer at the University of California, Santa Barbara, featuring in over 50 games during his four seasons, and playing an instrumental part of the Gaucho's run to the 2006 NCAA Division I title.
+He played four years of college soccer at the University of California, Santa Barbara, featuring in over 50 games during his four seasons, and playing an instrumental part of the Gauchos' run to the 2006 NCAA Division I title.

 During his college years he also played for Ventura County Fusion in the USL Premier Development League, scoring the winning goal in the 2009 PDL Championship Game.

 Professional

 While in College Motagalvan played with the Chivas USA reserve team during 2008 and 2009.

 In 2009, he was called in to preseason with the San Jose Earthquakes of the MLS.
 Later that year he went on to FC Dallas of the MLS to finish the 2009 season with the reserve team.